• Skip to primary navigation

 Instructions

-2. Place a piece of parchment paper or wax paper onto a baking sheet or plate.
-Use a 1 Tablespoon cookie scoop or measuring spoon to portion the cheesecake filling into 12 equal scoops, placing each scoop onto the prepared baking sheet or plate.
+• Place a piece of parchment paper or wax paper onto a baking sheet or plate.
+Use a 1 Tablespoon cookie scoop or measuring spoon to scoop 8 heaping Tablespoons of cheesecake filling, placing each scoop onto the prepared baking sheet or plate.
 Place the cheesecake filling in the fridge to chill while you make the cookie dough.

-4. In the bowl of a stand mixer (or in a large bowl using a handheld electric mixer), cream the butter and both sugars until light and fluffy.
+• In the bowl of a stand mixer (or in a large bowl using an electric hand mixer), cream the butter and both sugars until light and fluffy.
 Add egg, milk, and vanilla and beat to combine.

 Notes